Skip to content

 For example, you are called by a “HMRC” representative who claims you have outstanding tax debt due to them - this is a scam call.
 They pressure you and threaten legal action if you do not comply with their demands.
 They ask you to purchase several gift cards, which total the amount you are due them.

-You then go to a shop, where you are able to purchase gift cards, the scammer manipulates you in to doing this, and may even stay on the call with you the entire time.
-Once you have purchased the gift cards they ask you to take photos of the codes on the cards and send them to the scammer.
+You then go to a shop, where you are able to purchase gift cards, the criminal manipulates you in to doing this, and may even stay on the call with you the entire time.
+Once you have purchased the gift cards they ask you to take photos of the codes on the cards and send them to the criminal.

 Gift cards are for there to be purchased to gift to someone, they are not a form of payment.
 Genuine organisations will never ask for payments through a gift card.